mysterious-ben/xmlpandas/README.md

 # XML Records

-This package extracts tabular data from XML.
+`xmlrecords` is a user-friendly wrapper of `xml` package for extraction of tabular data from XML files.

 >>> This data provider sends all his data in...
 XML.
 You know nothing about XML, except that it looks kind of weird and you would *definitely* never use it for tabular data.
-You don't know what "tags", "attributes" and "XPaths" are, and you don't want to know it.
-Could you just transform this XML nightmare into a sensible tabular format, like a DataFrame?
+How could you just transform all this XML nightmare into a sensible tabular format, like a DataFrame?
 Don't worry: you are in the right place!

 # Installation